Zilliqa/zilliqa-developer/Mining.md

     > **NOTE:** This key pair is generated locally on your disk.
 Do remember to keep your private key somewhere safe!

+10. To check your balance, get your address and input the address in the search bar of https://explorer.zilliqa.com:

+      ```shell
+      less myaddr.txt
+      ```

-10. To stop the mining client, stop your running docker container:
+11. To stop the mining client, stop your running docker container:

       ```
       sudo docker stop zilliqa